-Professor of Evolutionary Genetics
+Professor of Evolutionary Genetics, University of Bath

 I am the Professor of Evolutionary Genetics in the Department of Biology and Biochemistry at The University of Bath.
 My research interests cover a broad span of evolution, genetics and genomics.
 My group dominantly use computational and mathematical techniques to understand the way genes and genomes evolve.
 I am especially interested in understanding whether selection might operate on what have commonly been assumed to be unimportant mutations (e.g. synonymous mutations, small genome re-arrangements) and if so why.
 This has relevance for diagnosis of genetic diseases, as well as for gene and genome manipulation (for health, food or research).

 Mathematician, Mathematical Modeller and Data Science Consultant & Vice President of the Institute of Mathematics and its Applications

 Portfolio Chair & Entrepreneur

 Professor of Cognitive NeuroImaging, Aston University